ipspace/netlab/docs/dev/validation.md

 Core- or module-specific attribute types that are validated (**global**, **node**, **link**, **interface**, **pool**, **prefix**, **groups**, **vlan**, **vrf**) are specified as dictionaries of valid attributes.

+The keys of the data type definition dictionaries are the valid attribute names, the values are the attribute data type descriptions (see also [](dev-valid-special-keys)).

 For example, this is the definition of valid **gateway** attributes and their data types:

 ```